oivalian/pystart/README.md

 ```

 > [!WARNING]
 > If there is an existing directory, PyStart will prompt you if you wish to overwrite it.
 Doing so will DELETE the existing directory.
-USE CATION
+USE CAUTION

 ```
 'myPyProject' is an existing directory.
 Would you like to ovewrite it?
 [Y|N]: y